Is Islam Makhachev better than Khabib?

 He has a lot of tools in his arsenal including vicious ground and pound or a threat of submissions.
 In his pro MMA career, Makhachev has finishes via rear-naked choke, armbar, triangle choke, inverted triangle, and arm-triangle choke.
 Now that Khabib is out of the picture, Islam Makhachev is arguably the best overall wrestler/grappler in the UFC’s lightweight division.

-Speaking of Makhachev’s stand up, it is comparable to Khabib’s striking.
+Generally speaking, Makhachev’s stand up is better than Khabib’s.
 Islam is more technical than Khabib when it comes to stand up striking and boxing.
 In general, all Dagestani fighters including Islam Makhachev significantly improved their striking in most recent years.

 An area where Makhachev possibly lags behind Nurmagomedov is his ability to take a shot.
 “The Eagle” proved over and over again that he has a very solid chin.
 Khabib has eaten big shots from some of the best lightweight strikers in the likes of Michael Johnson, Conor McGregor, and Justin Gaethje and he was never seriously hurt or knocked down.